-Land of the Gurkhas, shaggy-coated yaks and some of the most incredible mountain scenery in the world, Nepal is anything but your average vacation destination.
+Land of the Gurkhas, shaggy-coated yaks and some of the most incredible mountain scenery in the world, Nepal is anything but your average holiday destination.
 For a country covering 147181 sq. km there is a fantastic diversity of culture, scenery and wildlife which is perfectly complemented by the friendliness of its people.
 For this nine-day adventure, our team of experts have hand-picked the very best of Nepal’s national parks, lakes and mountains that will take you deep into a world of adventure, sublime serenity and raw natural beauty that few have experienced.

 A culture hit in Kathmandu